gohiei/go-ddd-demo/docs/README.md

 ## Modules

 ### Auth
-* Use gin module for authentication
+* Use gin middleware for authentication
 * Use jwt token for validation

+### Logger
+* Use gin middleware for event generation
+* Use event for logging